Hai Sing Catholic School: Robotics

 In 2004, Hai Robotics Club (HRC) was started in Hai Sing Catholic School.
 When it first started, HRC started with only modest resources in Lego-RCX and 9 students.
 In 2004, HRC sent its first school team to compete in the inaugural FIRST LEGO League tournament.
 Since then, HRC has grown to compete in various major national and international competitions.
 The school has won multiple World Champion Titles and Gold awards at the championships they have taken part in.

-Over the years, the school has built up its resources and HRC has been expanding its training programmes into multiple platforms such as VEX Robotics System, Roborobo Robotics System and other robotics systems.
+Over the years, the school has built up its resources and HRC has been expanding its training programmes into multiple platforms such as the VEX Robotics System, LEGO Mindstorms and other robotics systems.

 Sports

-There are in total 4 physical sport Co-curricular activities offered at Hai Sing Catholic School.
+There are 4 physical sport CCAs offered at Hai Sing Catholic School.
 The school Golf team at the Inter-School Golf Tournament came back with a 'C' Girls – Bronze Team award SSSC Colours (TEAM Award).
 The award was given out at a national level.
-The Archery team (please note that of 2020, Archry has stopped entries and as of 2022, is replaced with soccer) at the 6th National Interschool Archery Championship ‘C’ Division event achieved a Gold award by the Recurve girls team during the team knockout event.
+The Archery team (please note that of 2020, Archery has stopped entries and as of 2022, is replaced with soccer) at the 6th National Interschool Archery Championship ‘C’ Division event achieved a Gold award by the Recurve girls team during the team knockout event.
 During the individual ranking event, the Recurve Girls Team won a silver award.
 During the 6th National Interschool Archery Championship ‘B’ Division, the Recurve Girls Team won a Gold award, followed by the Compound Girls Team and Recurve Boys Team, each winning the bronze award.
-The Taekwondo Co-curricular activity has received 1 Gold, 7 Bronze and 7 SSSC Colours Award at the National Inter-School TKD (Kyorugi and Poomsae) Competitions.
+The Taekwondo CCA has received 1 Gold, 7 Bronze and 7 SSSC Colours Award at the National Inter-School TKD (Kyorugi and Poomsae) Competitions.
 Most notably, the Singapore Youth Flying Club received the Champion award for the Electronic Control Line at the SYFC Inter-school Aero-modelling Competition 2015.

 Visual and performing arts

-At the Singapore Youth Central Judging Competition 2015, the Malay Dance and Choir CCAs got a Certificate of Distinction.
+At the Singapore Youth Central Judging Competition 2015, the Malay Dance and Choir CCAs received a Certificate of Distinction.
 The Modern Dance, Band and Drama CCAs received a Certificate of Accomplishment.

+Infocomm Club

+The school's infocomm club, which consists of PA and Photo, helps to support and ensure the smooth sailing of events in school.